 It even makes me think of ‘Austin Powers.’
 Y’know, ‘Grooovy, baby!’

 JWExactly.
-Basically, the whole swinging-London-in-the-early-‘60s feel.
+Basically, it’s the swinging-London-in-the-early-‘60s feel.
 But the song is actually an imitation of that deceptively simple pop style.
 Five years ago, composer Grant Olding created a bunch of copycat tunes for the comedy ‘One Man, Two Guvnors’ when playwright Richard Bean developed the play at the National Theatre in London.
 The show even opens with a skiffle song — skiffle was what the early-early Beatles played, a kind of rhythmic folk-rock, easy for street musicians to perform.
 A big skiffle hit was ‘Rock Island Line’ — and just to show you how closely Olding echoes these things, ‘One Man’ even has a tune called ‘The Brighton Line’ — because the show is set in Brighton.

 In any case, all the tunes didn’t make the comedy into a musical; they’re played by a live band on stage to add some of that lively spirit of the early British Invasion.